ClojureBridge/curriculum/outline/intro.md

 Take your height in feet and inches and convert it to inches using arithmetic in Clojure.

-Then convert that to meters.
-There are 39.3701 inches in a meter.
+Then convert that to centimeters.
+There are 2.54 centimeters in an inch.

-Lastly, ask two people near you for their height in meters.
+Lastly, ask two people near you for their height in centimeters.
 Find the average of your heights.

 Bonus: Convert that average back to feet and inches. `(mod x y)` will give you the remainder when dividing two numbers.